Most golf bags tell a story.

 It is about carrying what helps, and leaving out what gets in the way.

-Before buying anything new, empty the small pockets of your golf bag.
+Before buying anything new, empty the smaller pockets of your golf bag.

-Do you use it during a normal round?
+Do you use it in a normal round?

 If not, it probably does not need to be there.

-A tidy bag will not fix a slice, but it does make the day feel a bit more under control.
+A tidier bag will not fix your swing, but it can make the day feel a bit lighter and more under control.

-The useful things are usually the boring things.
+The useful things are usually the ordinary things.

 A towel.
 A decent glove.
+One dry spare glove.
 A few tees.
 A ball marker.
-A pencil.
+A pitch mark repairer.
+A pencil that works.
 A water bottle.
-A pitch mark repairer.
 Maybe a scorecard holder if you like the card to survive a bit of drizzle.

 But each one removes a small bit of faff.